 Results from various statistical analysis of 61 teams (18 professionals, 19 seniors, and 24 freshmen) show that professionals are different from senior and freshman students because they focus more on the problem during their systems thinking process, whereas students tend to focus on the solution.
 Surprisingly, members of professional teams interact less with each other than student teams during the process of breaking down complex problems into smaller and manageable subproblems.
 The results also showed that there were similarities in systems thinking between professionals and senior students.
 Additionally, exploratory results from a small subset of the participants show no clear evidence for a relationship between systems thinking and personality traits.
 Therefore, the existence of the relationship between systems thinking and personality traits remains in question and require further investigation.
 The findings from this study have several implications for engineering education and future research.

 Luo, Yuzhen, "Systems Thinking in Engineering Design: Differences in Expert vs. Novice and Relationship to Personality Traits" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8000.